 Being an online personality just might be the best career option ever.
 But is it possible to make a living as one?
-Even if you have a creative niche, how do you make money on YouTube?
+Even if you have a creative niche, do you know how to make money on YouTube?

-Fortunately, there are a few basic things you can do to start answering these questions and try to monetize your YouTube videos.
-With a little hard work, these tips might become the secret to reaching your goal to get rich in 2021.
+There are a few basic things you can do to start answering these questions and try to monetize your YouTube videos.
+With a little hard work, these tips might become the secret to reaching your goal to get rich.

 1. Intend To Monetize Your Content

 Perhaps the most useful thing you can do is understand your purpose for creating and publishing content on YouTube.
 If you don’t make up your mind to earn money on the platform, you won’t be intentional about sticking with strategies and tactics that will help you earn money from YouTube.
 You can learn how to monetize YouTube content, but it could take a considerable amount of effort.